2021, interactive installation, live stream, soft furnishings (variable)

 The espresso machine has begun to chat to Hikari.
 In their long stretches of alone-time, it reaches out across the room, in search of connection.

 An inter-being love triangle is developing before our eyes.
 Will machine affinity prove stronger than human–machine attraction and loyalty?
 Is a device–device relationship more tempting, or more compatible, than the master–wife bond?
 Can this bot steal Hikari’s heart?

-It is theoretically a same-sex relationship, which is unintended by the manufacturer.
+It is theoretically a same-sex relationship, which is presumably unintended by the manufacturer.

 The Masters is part of Actroid Series II, a series of stills, composite photographs, video portraits and interactions that point up the potential uses of humanoid robots for AI monitoring and surveillance.
 Focusing primarily on the Japan-designed Otonaroid, a female-appearing android model that is meant for reception and simple conversation purposes, the artworks concern how we render restrictions more comfortable by giving social systems a human face.

-Life/Likeness, ICC Annual, NTT ICC Media Art Gallery, Tokyo Opera City, Tokyo 2022-23
+Life/Likeness, ICC Annual, NTT ICC Media Art Gallery, Tokyo Opera City, Japan 2022-23

-Actroid Series II, Open Site 6, Tokyo Arts and Space, Tokyo 2021
+Actroid Series II, Open Site 6, Tokyo Arts and Space, Japan 2021